EnterpriseDB/repmgr/README.md

 * `primary register`

-    Registers a primary in a streaming replication cluster, and configures it for use with repmgr.
+    Registers a primary in a streaming replication cluster, and configures it for use with repmgr, including installing the `repmgr` extension.
     This command needs to be executed before any  standby nodes are registered.
+    Execute with the `--dry-run` option to check what would happen without actually registering the primary.

-    `primary register` can be used as an alias for `primary register`.
+    `master register` can be used as an alias for `primary register`.

+* `primary unregister`

+   Unregisters an inactive primary node from the `repmgr` metadata.
+This is typically when the primary has failed and is being removed from the cluster after a new primary has been promoted.
+Execute with the `--dry-run` option to check what would happen without actually unregistering the node.

+   `master unregister` can be used as an alias for `primary unregister`.

 * `standby switchover`